“We’ve just got time for one more record, and it’s the late Buddy Clark singing ‘If This Isn’t Love.’ ”

 CAPTAIN: Hardly ever!

 Over the soup he spoke of the copper shortage and disparaged the suggestions of the National Production Authority for its mitigation.

 The National Production Authority (NPA) was an agency of the United States government which developed and promoted the production and supply of materials and facilities necessary for defense mobilization.
 It was part of the Department of Commerce.
 The agency was created in September 1950.
 It was abolished in October 1953.

 Read A Kiss Before Dying if you like forensic shows, mysteries, clever plotting and clean writing.

-I can’t remember the last time I was so tensely invested in a plot and I can’t believe that Levin was this good out of the gate.
+I can’t remember the last time I was so edge-of-my seat and invested in a plot and I can’t believe that Levin was this good out of the gate.
 This will definitely rank high on my best of the year, if not reach the top.